 Participants must pay on their own for extra meals, beverages, services and products.
 No single room accommodation is available at Stobi.

-Films, sports games and visits to the neighboring towns/villages are the options for free time in the evenings.
+Free time: Films, sports games and visits to the neighboring towns/villages are the options for free time in the evenings.

 Weather: Moderate continental climate dominates in Stobi.
 Summers there are usually hot (up to 40-45 C; 100 – 110 F).
 Rainy and chilly days in this season are rare but not excluded.